LaiXiansong/learn_ubuntu-linux/Tips/remove_empty_app_folde.md

 # How to remove empty application folder
-it's very easy.
+It's very easy.
 Just rename it as !:)